 Activists believe that even when these dogs are not actively racing, they are at risk for maltreatment and abuse.
 Greyhounds in this industry spend most of their lives stacked in warehouse-style kennels for upwards of 20 hours a day, or are stored outdoors in dirt pens with minimal shelter.
 Basic veterinary care, human affection, or adequate sustenance can be scarce for these creatures, meanwhile fleas, sicks, and internal parasites are plentiful.

 Why keep the sport alive?

-The fight to keep this racing tradition alive beats strong in the hearts of those who love the sport.
+Those involved in the sport passionately argue to maintain it.
 While some pro-racers are able to recognize the concerns of those with opposing viewpoints, others see solely the good in the sport.

 Due to the canines’ athletic and strong physique, it is argued that the sport allows them to do what they were born (or bred) to do: run.
 These dogs are built to hunt to chase and, according to history, were doing exactly this for farmers to control their jackrabbit populations.
 The dogs’ slim build allows them to reach speeds of 40 miles per hour; this is quick enough to pursue fast creatures including foxes and deer.

 With an owner treating their greyhound as a companion and competitive athlete, it is argued that the dogs are living their ideal life: running while being cared for.

 Pro-racers believe that nobody is forcing a greyhound to run.
 “Greyhounds are as opinionated and different from each other as we are,” said a member of the Greyhound Racing Association of America.
 “If there was a way to make them run like we want them to, we would have figured it out long ago!”
 It is believed that a greyhound chases the hare out of pure joy of the run and a biological need to sprint.

 They are not horses with riders on their backs instructing them and they are not chasing after the mechanical hare to eat because they are starving.